dadolyner/NestJS-template/README.md

 This is a template for NestJS applications.
 It includes the following features/packages:
 Fastify platform, TypeORM with PostgreSQL, JWT authentication with passport, swagger documentation and git.
+It also includes a premade auth module with register, login, logout and refresh token endpoints.

 ---